 Mr George’s Museum of Time in Haydon Bridge is a unique museum with a wide selection of timepieces, keys, tools and parts dating from the 18th century to the late 20th century.

 The John Martin trail is a popular walk along the areas that influenced the work of Victorian artist John Martin who was born in the village in 1789.
 Choose from a gentle 2.5 mile northern section or if you are feeling active the moderately strenuous 11 mile southern section.

-It has been an important crossing of the South Tyne since its first bridge was built in the 14th century and has grown into the only village which truly has the river at its heart.
-Visitors can stand on the bridge to watch salmon jumping or do the same while enjoying a meal and a drink in our riverside inns.
+The village’s first bridge was built in the 14th century and has grown into the only village which truly has the river at its heart.
+Stand on the bridge to watch salmon jumping or do the same while enjoying a meal and a drink in a riverside inn.